-The Group has a lump-sum retirement payment plan for employees based on its retirement benefit rule.
+The Group has a lump-sum retirement payment plan for employees based on its retirement benefit rule, and the Bank established a retirement benefit trust on March 29, 2024.

 In addition, started from October 1, 2015, the new retirement pension plan has been applied to the Bank.
 The plan is based on the "Act for Partial Amendment of the Act on National Public Officers' Retirement Allowance, etc., for the Purpose of Review over the Levels of the Retirement Benefits for National Public Officers (Act No. 96 of 2012)," which was introduced as a new pension system to replace the discontinued occupational portion (third-tier portion) of the mutual pension.